mattmakai/fullstackpython.com/content/pages/02-development-environments/12-tmux.markdown

 * [Differences between tmux vs screen](https://wtanaka.com/node/8136)

-* [Cockpit](http://cockpit.27ae60.com/) helps you create the exact pane layout you want for your tmux setup.

 * [The Power Of tmux Hooks](https://devel.tech/tips/n/tMuXz2lj/the-power-of-tmux-hooks/)

 * There are a slew of "cheat sheets" for tmux out there, here are a few